-"The breadth of these research capabilities should allow Tech to leapfrog into a leadership position in these research areas," said Board of Control Member Ruth Reck, a professor at the University of California at Davis and a former member of the GM Lab Physics Department.
+"The breadth of these research capabilities should allow Tech to leapfrog into a leadership position in these research areas," said Board of Trustees Member Ruth Reck, a professor at the University of California at Davis and a former member of the GM Lab Physics Department.

 In addition, researchers will address logistics issues.
 "We will investigate in-transit visibility for the Army," Roggemann said.
 "They are trying to better track shipping containers: where they are, what's in them and whether their environment is controlled, which is important for food and other perishables.
 It's also important to know if they've been tampered with. "